Design ideas and must-dos for your yard's transformation

 Beautiful succulent front yard

-This front yard succulent garden, by homeowner Deana Rae McMillion of Carpinteria, CA, illustrates my Ten Succulent Front Yard Essentials.
+This front yard succulent garden, by homeowner Deana Rae McMillion of Carpinteria, CA, illustrates my Ten Front Yard Essentials.

 Smart Design and layout